Published December 21st, 2016 by Bob Ciura

 You can see the entire list of all 273 Dividend Achievers here.

 The company’s steady dividend growth has lifted its dividend yield to just below 8%.
 This is an unusually high dividend yield.
 Omega is one of the highest-yielding Dividend Achievers.
+You can see more 5%+ yielding stocks here.

 Plus, Omega is in strong enough financial position to continue growing its dividend.
 Keep reading this article to learn about the compelling investment prospects of Omega Healthcare

 Omega is a Real Estate Investment Trust, which are commonly referred to as REITs.
 These companies invest in real estate properties.
 REITs allow investors to profit from diversified real estate investments without buying physical properties.
+You can see the complete list of publicly traded REITs here.

 REITs are a popular choice for income investors.
 They are required to distribute at least 90% of their income to shareholders to retain favorable tax status.